 Activity days and weekends – for example, Explorers Connect

 Most of these are founded and organised by adventurers.

 Be a sponsorship ambassador

 It didn’t take me long before I was set up enough to get sponsorship in kind.
 Brands were keen for me to use their stuff so that their name would appear on my blog and social media.
 Getting paid to wear gear though is a different ball game.
 This is basically a form of advertising.
 A company will pay someone who has an appeal to a certain target audience to wear or use their stuff.

 This might sound like a deal to good to be true but it isn’t quite that simple.
 Any form of sponsorship is a partnership and that needs to be managed.
 There will usually be certain expectations that need to be met such as taking regular pictures of you using their gear or tagging them in posts.

 For the really big players, sponsorship will sometimes involve financing adventures, or even paying a salary to do an adventure…but we’re talking really big!

 If you feel you have something to offer brands, don’t be afraid to approach them.
-I wrote a full step by step guide on How to get sponsorship.
+I’ve writen lots on sponsorship: